Squid Game subtitles 'change meaning' of Netflix show

 Youngmi has since clarified that the English language subtitles are "substantially better" than the closed-caption ones.

-But she added: "The misses and the metaphors, and what the writers were are actually trying to say, are still pretty present."
+But she added: "The misses in the metaphors - and what the writers were trying to actually say - are still pretty present."

-Newsbeat has asked Netflix to respond to her claims.
+Newsbeat has asked Netflix to respond to the claims.